codeoverflow-org/nodecg-io-docs/docs/samples/discord-rpc.md

 ### Configure the Discord RPC sample bundle

-1. In NodeCG, create a new `discord-rpc` service instance using the left upper menu.
+1. In NodeCG, create a new `discord-rpc` service instance.
-2. Enter required information.
+2. Enter the `clientId` and `clientSecret` for the service:
-   The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your information in monaco (the text-editor on the right) in this format:

     ```json
     {